 If you are applying to renew DACA, list only the addresses where you have lived since your first DACA application was approved.
 For example, if you have moved since your last DACA application was approved, list only that (or those) address(es) here.
 If you have not moved since then, you only need to fill in your Present Address (Lines 2a-2e).

 Lines 6-7: If this is your first DACA application, and if you have left the U.S. for any reason from June 15, 2007 to the current date, list the dates of your trip and the reason why you left, here.
 If you have taken more than two trips outside the country, list any additional departures in Part 8 – Additional Information.
 If you have not left the U.S. since June 15, 2007, write “N/A” in each of these boxes.
+(Under the new DACA program going into effect in 2015, the relevant date will be changed to June 15, 2010.)

 If you are applying to renew DACA, and if you have left the U.S. for any reason since the date your last DACA application was approved, list the departure/return dates and the reason for your trip, here.
 If you need additional room, use Part 8.
 If you have not left the U.S. since you were approved for DACA, state “N/A” in each box.

-Line 8: Indicate whether or not you have left the U.S. without advance parole, which is an immigration document issued by USCIS to allow you reentry into the U.S. after a brief departure.
+Line 8: Indicate whether you have left the U.S. without advance parole, which is an immigration document issued by USCIS to allow you reentry into the U.S. after a brief departure.
 Check “No” if you requested and received advance parole using Form I-131, Application for Travel Document and used this document to reenter the United States.
 If you have received an immigration benefit such as an initial DACA request, Temporary Protected Status, or applied for adjustment of status, you may have also applied for advance parole at the same time.
 If you travel outside the U.S. without advance parole on or after August 15, 2012, you may not be eligible for advance parole.

 Lines 9a-9c: Fill in the country that issued your last passport, the passport number, and expiration date here.